jtanx/fontforge/doc/sphinx/ui/dialogs/charinfo.rst

 The pairwise positioning sub-dialog allows you to change the positions of two glyphs when they occur next to one another -- better know as kerning.
-I think the :doc:`Metrics View <metricsview>` provides a better place to do kerning, but you can do it here if you wish.
+I think the :doc:`Metrics View </ui/mainviews/metricsview>` provides a better place to do kerning, but you can do it here if you wish.

 .. _charinfo.substitution: